KC Water celebrates local students’ water quality project

-KANSAS CITY, MO (KCTV) -- KC Water is launching a floating wetland project created by three North Kansas City School District students.
+KANSAS CITY, Missouri (KCTV, KSMO) -- KC Water is launching a floating wetland project created by three North Kansas City School District students.

 The launch will be held at 11 a.m.
 Tuesday in the pond at 81st Street and Troost Avenue.